tensorflow/tensorflow/tensorflow/docs_src/extend/adding_an_op.md

   about any attrs can be found via
   @{tf.Operation.get_attr}.

-* If the op has multiple outputs, the gradient function will take `op` and `grads`, where `grads` is a list of gradients with respect to each output.
+* If the op has multiple inputs, the gradient function will take `op` and `grads`, where `grads` is a list of gradients with respect to each input.
   The result of the gradient function must be a list of `Tensor` objects representing the gradients with respect to each input.